joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 >  - loaning
 >  - gifting
 >
->  Nation data also includes where in the UK you may have thrown away any packaging that you imported.
+>  This also includes packaging that you’ve imported, emptied and then discarded.

 #### Natural Resources Wales